 Today, more and more Ukrainians are buying cars without full payment "out of pocket."
-The decline in purchasing power, inflation, and changes in income make alternative financial instruments, such as installment plans, loans, or leasing, increasingly relevant.
+The decline in purchasing power, inflation, and changes in income — all of this makes alternative financial instruments, such as installment plans, loans, or leasing, increasingly relevant.
 In this article, we will compare all three approaches and help you make an informed choice.

 Installment Plan: When You Don't Want to Deal with Banks

-An installment plan is a way to purchase a car with staggered payments, without the involvement of a bank.
+An installment plan is a way to buy a car with phased payments, without the involvement of a bank.
 Most often, the buyer enters into a contract with the dealership or a specialized company.
-The initial payment usually ranges from 10% to 50% of the car's cost, while the remainder is paid over 6–36 months.
+The down payment usually ranges from 10% to 50% of the car's value, and the remainder is paid over 6 to 36 months.

 you can avoid bank checks, income statements, or guarantors;